Electric car charging stations are increasing in numbers across Australia as more and more locations roll out.

-In Australia, you’re most likely to come across CCS and Type 2 chargers, along with the CHAdeMO port type.
-It’s likely that you’ll come across other port types in Australia, although for the most part, this is what you’ll see in Australia.
+In Australia, you’re most likely to come across CCS and Type 2 chargers, along with the CHAdeMO port type on some Japanese vehicles.
+It’s possible that you’ll come across other port types in Australia, although for the most part, this is what you’ll see.

 Can any EV use any EV charging station?

-For the most part, as long as you’ve got a compatible port on your electric car, you should be able to get a charge from a public charging station.
+As a general rule, as long as you’ve got a compatible port on your electric car, you should be able to get a charge from a public charging station.
 However, know that this can vary from charging station to charging station.
-At the moment in Australia, Tesla vehicles are able to use any Type 2 charging station, however, a non-Tesla EV can’t use a Tesla charging station at the moment, despite Tesla trialling this in Europe.
+At the moment in Australia, Tesla vehicles are able to use any Type 2 charging station, but non-Tesla EVs can only use select Tesla charging stations across Australia.

 Where are electric car charging stations typically?

-You’ll typically find an electric car charging station beside the road at a designated charging bay or in designated charging areas at shopping centre car parks.
+You’ll typically find an electric car charging station beside the road at a designated charging bay or in designated charging areas in car parks.
 You’ll also typically, as an electric car owner, have a charging cable at home.